GYan58/lhr-work/README.md

 4. Run the file "Main.py" to start the LHR

-5. THe file "Traffic.py" is used to estimated traffic WAN
+5. The file "Traffic.py" is used to estimated traffic WAN

 6. "HRO.py" provides the method to get the upper bound and "Belady.py" simulates the behaviour of Belady's algorithm